 Responding to the Crisis

 Long term recovery is possible only when the cycles of violence are broken.
-A strong focus on trauma healing is critical for individuals and family life, and in promoting peaceful co-existence in their home villages.
-A large trauma healing program is holding trauma awareness workshops while training additional facilitators to reach more people in their own villages.
+A strong focus on trauma healing is critical for individuals and families.
+Promoting peaceful interfaith co-existence in local communities is essential.
+A large-scale trauma healing program has been operating for almost three years.
 The Nigeria Crisis Response and the Mennonite Central Committee (MCC) are working alongside EYN in supporting this important program.
 Children’s trauma recovery has also been introduced by Children’s Disaster Services.
 Nigerian leaders were given training and helped to develop a curriculum to provide education and help to parents, teachers and churches in supporting traumatized children.

 Medical care is being provided in temporary camps, churches, as part of food distributions, at new relocation centers and at existing clinics in the Northeast.

 A critical part of this response has been to support EYN leadership, so they can help lead the recovery efforts.
 Through church strengthening, EYN has built capacity to be the largest response partner is this crisis.
 Through this effort temporary EYN headquarters were established in Jos, key meetings were supported and housing for displaced national church leaders were provided.
 In September 2016, with improved security around Kwarhi, EYN headquarters has returned to its original site.
 Leadership faces many challenges during this difficult time of recovery.
 Solar powered internet connection was installed; giving easier interaction with the broader world.

 |Special COB funds from other ministries||$1,500,000||$1,500,000|

 |Donations (individuals, churches & districts)||$2,383,492||$551,294||$395,169||$3,329,955|

 |Livelihood (Making a living)||32,747|